romilly/tdd-lazydoro/plan/journal.md

 break.
 (BREAK_DUE)
 If someone leaves after the time is up, the timer will display a green led and then an extra green led for every minute. (event = BREAK_TICK, start = ON_BREAK)
-When the break has reached 5 minutes the display will show yellow leds.
+When the break has reached 5 minutes the display will show yellow leds and the buzzer will buzz.
 (BREAK_OVER)

 ## Tuesday 29 March 2022